Karthik681-art/Airlines-management-system/README.md

 npm install
 npm start
 Access App:
-Open http://localhost:3000 in your browser.
+Open http://localhost:3000 in your browser or netlify app